Conference Program

 4.30–4.40pm

 ALGA update.
-President ALGA
+Cr Linda Scott, President ALGA

 Consideration of Conference Business continued

-Networking in Trade Exhibition
+Networking in Trade Exhibition (Level 1)

 Presentation of Local Government Service Awards